reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/examples/ui_plugins.md

 ### Installing a new version of a plugin

-The `c8y ui plugins create` command is a "smart" command which will perform all the required steps to create a new version of a plugin in Cumulocity IoT.
+The `c8y ui plugins create` command is a "smart" command which will perform all the required steps to create a new version of a plugin in Cumulocity.
 The command will automatically check if an application placeholder needs to be created or not and add the binary (reading the version from the manifest inside the zip file).
 This takes allows users to focus on deploying new plugins easily.

 <CodeExample transform="false">